MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm-collect-logs.md

 1. Choose **Display information for these languages** and then select **English**.
 1. Click **Ok**.

-You can open the log files (.evtx files) in the Event Viewer on a Windows 10 PC running the November 2015 update.
+You can open the log files (.evtx files) in the Event Viewer on a Windows device.

-## Collect logs remotely from Windows 10 PCs
+## Collect logs remotely from Windows devices

 When the PC is already enrolled in MDM, you can remotely collect logs from the PC through the MDM channel if your MDM server supports this facility.
 The [DiagnosticLog CSP](mdm/diagnosticlog-csp.md) can be used to enable an event viewer channel by full name.
 Here are the Event Viewer names for the Admin and Debug channels: